 Partisan Fertility and Presidential Elections

-Changes in political leadership drive large changes in economic optimism.
+Changes in political leadership drive sharp changes in public policy and partisan beliefs about the future.
 We exploit the surprise 2016 election of Trump to identify the effects of a shift in political power on one of the most consequential household decisions: whether to have a child.
-Republican-leaning counties experience a sharp and persistent increase in fertility relative to Democratic counties: a 1.1 to 2.6 percentage point difference in annual births, depending on the intensity of partisanship.
+Republican-leaning counties experience a sharp and persistent increase in fertility relative to Democratic counties, a shift amounting to 1.2 to 2.2% of the national fertility rate.
 In addition, Hispanics see fertility fall relative to non-Hispanics, especially compared to rural or evangelical whites.
-Further, following Trump pre-election campaign visits, relative Hispanic fertility declines.

 Keywords: Fertility, Partisanship